NordPVN is widely regarded as one of the best VPNs in the world, and for good reasons.

-It’s pretty common for VPN services to fail working in countries with harsh Internet censorship policies.
+It’s pretty common for VPN services to fail to work in countries with harsh Internet censorship policies.
 For instance, it’s illegal in China to use any Internet circumvention tool, such as VPNs or proxy servers.

-If you’re a NordVPN user who’ve living or traveling in China but can’t get it to work, we’re here to help.
+If you’re a NordVPN user who’s living or traveling in China but can’t get it to work, we’re here to help.
 Here’s what you can do.